Azure/avocado/README.md

 Level: ERROR

 The default tag does not contain all APIs in this RP.
+The API {APIPath} is defined in previous version but missing in the default tag(latest version).
 Please make sure the missing API swaggers are in the default tag.
+If the {APIPath} is deprecated, please ignore this error.`,

 To fix this error.
 You should add the missing API swaggers to the default tag.
 If the missing API swaggers are deprecated, in this case this error could be ignored.